 - making property tax bills with homestead property tax adjustments public documents; and

-- amending the Public Records Law to allow individuals the right to request the same materials no more than twice during a 12-month period.
+- recognizing the tremendous increase in volume and expansiveness of public records requests enabled by advances in technology, as well as the increasing complexity of information sources that are considered public records, amending the Public Records Law to allow individuals or entities the right to request the same materials no more than twice during a 12-month period, and providing for a five-day initial response time.

-- allowing local voters to decide all delinquent property tax collection issues, including whether or not to assess delinquent property tax penalties on each late installment;
+- allowing local voters to decide whether or not to assess property tax penalties on each late installment;

-- requiring that all state rules, regulations, criteria, and other administrative actions affecting local government operations be implemented only 30 days after a publicly noticed hearing;
+- requiring the implementation of all state rules, regulations, criteria, and other administrative actions affecting local government operations 30 days after a publicly noticed hearing;

-- eliminating the mandate that local governments take over any non-municipal cemeteries;
+- eliminating the mandate that local governments take over non-municipal cemeteries;

-- continuing to implement mechanisms prohibiting resident property owners with high unearned income or assets from receiving a property tax adjustment;
+- continuing to implement mechanisms that prohibit resident property owners with high unearned income or assets from receiving a property tax adjustment;

-- encouraging cooperative municipal activities to achieve cost savings and efficiencies and eliminate any statute or rule that prohibits or hinders cooperation;
+- encouraging cooperative municipal activities to achieve cost savings and eliminate any statute or rule that prohibits or hinders cooperation;

 2.01 PRIORITY ISSUES FOR IMPLEMENTATION

-- substantially increasing funding to all highway programs affecting local government, now that the Agency of Transportation (VTrans) has stable funding from the federal government for five years under the Fixing America’s Surface Transportation Act of 2015, and a FY17 budget of $618 million;
+- substantially increasing funding to all highway programs that affect local government, especially clean water initiatives and mandates, in light of five years of stable funding from the federal government to the Agency of Transportation (VTrans) under the Fixing America’s Surface Transportation Act of 2015;

-- fully funding any new transportation programs, including the municipal roads permit;
+- fully funding any new transportation programs, including the Municipal Roads General Permit (MRGP);

-- ensuring communication among all state agencies and their divisions so that redundant and contradictory oversight of municipal projects is eliminated, the permitting process is expedited, and project review is tailored to the size and impact of a proposal;
+- ensuring communication between all state agencies and their divisions to eliminate redundant oversight of municipal projects, expediting the permitting process, and tailoring project review to the size and impact of the proposal;

-- increasing the gas tax and dedicating new revenues to meeting municipal stormwater obligations;
+- simplifying and streamlining funding and program administration to maximize all state and federal dollars and alleviate burdensome processes at both the state and local level; increasing the gas tax and dedicating new revenues to meeting municipal stormwater obligations;

 - implementing additional recommendations of the 2013 Vermont Transportation Funding Options Section 40 Report;

-- applying efficiencies from the Accelerated Bridge Construction (ABC) and design-bid-build processes to other programs and ensuring that the processes are applied to all bridge projects unless there is a compelling reason not to use it.
+- applying efficiencies from the Accelerated Bridge Construction (ABC) and design-bid-build processes to other programs and applying the processes to all bridge projects unless there is a compelling reason not to use them.

-- municipal roads permit fees both establishment of one fee regardless of municipality size or number of road miles, and fees being charged at all for roads permits which the law requires of every municipality;
+- the establishment of a municipal roads permit fee without regard to a municipality’s size or number of road miles or charging fees for roads permits which the law requires of every municipality;

 - using any money from the Transportation Fund for non-transportation purposes.